mslinn/jekyll_outline/README.md

     $ bundle

-## Entries
+## Fields
-By default, each entry consists of the document title, wrapped within an &lt;a href&gt; HTML tag that links to the page for that entry, followed by an indication of whether the document is visible (a draft) or not.
+By default, each displayed entry consists of a document title, wrapped within an &lt;a href&gt; HTML tag that links to the page for that entry, followed by an indication of whether the document is visible (a draft) or not.